Wasif1018a/KDD-Task/README.md

 # 🧠 PubMed Article Summarizer

-A lightweight Flask-based web application for summarizing PubMed articles using a fine-tuned **T5 model** from Hugging Face.
+A lightweight Flask-based web application for summarizing PubMed articles using a pre-trained **T5 model** from Hugging Face.
 Upload a CSV file of articles, and the app generates concise summaries viewable in your browser.

 ---